Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Safety and quality: what vets watch for in clean fish oil for dogs and cats

 Vets look at two main things when it comes to safety: how fresh it is and what tests it has passed.
 Clean fish oil for dogs and cats is judged by how well it stays fresh after opening.
 It's also checked for toxins before it's shipped.
-This is where vet recommended salmon oil for pets can really stand out.
+This is where vet recommended Anchovy oil for pets can really stand out.

 Oxidation and rancidity: why fish oil can become unstable after opening and why smell matters

-Salmon oil can quickly go bad once it's exposed to air.
+Fish oil can quickly go bad once it's exposed to air.
 When it does, it turns rancid and can cause harm.
 This harm is linked to aging too fast, heart disease, and even cancer.

 Smell is a big clue.
 If it smells too fishy, it's likely gone bad.
 A good fish oil should have a mild smell, not strong or sour.